tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 The best report is:

-> We reduced recurring cost by 25%, preserved reproducibility, and can now produce a complete evidence bundle for every production run.
+> We reduced recurring cost, preserved reproducibility, and can now produce a complete evidence bundle for every production run.

 ---